schulke-214/yogawm/README.md

 Yoga is a felxible library for creating x window managers.
 You can think of it a little bit like XMonad - altough it's a little less coupled to specific ideas.
-The goal is to take as much complexity as possible away while offering a full-featured api for programming your "own" wm.
+The goal is to take as much complexity as possible away while offering a full-featured framework for programming your "own" wm.
 Another important goal is to have a really easy to understand documentation which makes things alot more clear to users.

-In the end you will have your own project/crate/code which just uses the interfaces and ideas `yoga` offers you.

-While XMonad has a (atleast) some kind of imperative API, `yoga` tries to be as declarative as possible.
+Yoga has *no configuration file*, like most other wm's.
+You write a standalone program which just uses the interfaces and ideas `yoga` offers you. `yoga` tries to be as declarative as possible.
+This way might be a little harder to get started with, but it has also some great benefits:

-You pull in only the features you need.
-You handle events by yourself.
-You make it everything you want.
+- You pull in only the features you need.
+- You handle window events by yourself.
+- You build what you want.

 ## Quickstart